Drone Anatomy

 • Connect GPS module (if applicable).

-• Double-check all wiring carefully to prevent short circuits that can fry components 7.
+• Double-check all wiring carefully to prevent short circuits that can fry components 7arrow-up-right.

 7. FPV System Installation (if applicable): Mount the FPV camera and VTX.
 Ensure good airflow for the VTX as it can get hot.

 8. Finishing Touches: Secure all wires neatly with zip ties or heat shrink.
-Install any 3D printed accessories (antenna mounts, camera protectors) 14.
-Add Velcro tape and a battery strap to secure the LiPo battery 5.
+Install any 3D printed accessories (antenna mounts, camera protectors) 14arrow-up-right.
+Add Velcro tape and a battery strap to secure the LiPo battery 5arrow-up-right.

 9. Motor and ESC Testing (Before Propellers!):